 The Premium plan and higher provide access to premium themes.
 They can also use custom CSS.

-Just as you can’t use themes on your free WordPress site, you can’t install plugins either.
+Just as you can’t use themes on your free WordPress site, you can’t install plugins either unless you have a Business plan.
 Though all WordPress.com sites do come with Jetpack essential features, that’s it unless you pay more.

 If you want custom design or functionality on your website, you’ll need to upgrade to the Business plan to access other available WordPress plugins.

-Unlike WordPress.org, you can’t install third-party scripts on your site such as Google Analytics.
-Instead you’ll have to rely on the limited WordPress.com stats generated for you.
+Unlike WordPress.org, you can’t install 3rd party scripts on your site such as Google Analytics.
+Instead, you’ll have to rely on the limited WordPress.com stats generated for you.